shaoshing/tower/README.md

 your web app (listening 5000)
 ```

 Any request comes from localhost:8000 will be handled by Tower and then be redirected to your app.
 The redirection is
 done by using _[httputil.ReverseProxy](http://golang.org/pkg/net/http/httputil/#ReverseProxy)_.
 Before redirecting the request, Tower will compile and run your app in
-another process if your app heaven't been run or there is file been changed; Tower is using
+another process if your app hasn't been run or file has been changed; Tower is using
 _[howeyc/fsnotify](https://github.com/howeyc/fsnotify)_ to monitor file changes.

 ## License